What is Clarke’s school code for FAFSA?

 CAN I GET FINANCIAL AID DURING THE SUMMER?

 Federal loans may be available if you are enrolled at least half-time (6 credits for undergraduate and 4.5 credits for graduate).
 Please note that federal loans have an annual maximum limit that applies to the academic year.
 The amount that you use during the summer will count toward your annual maximum for the academic year preceding the summer term.
 There is no institutional aid for summer sessions.

 WHAT IF MY TAX RETURN WILL NOT BE READY WHEN WE NEED TO FILE THE FAFSA?

 It is best to use your final tax return to complete the FAFSA.
 This assures that the information is accurate.
 However, if this is not possible, the FAFSA does allow you to estimate your tax information.
 If, later, you are selected for verification, you will be required to complete the IRS data retrieval or submit your IRS tax return transcripts in order for you to receive financial aid.

-The federal processor selects students for verification randomly.
+The Department of Education selects students for verification randomly.
 You simply need to make sure you have used the IRS Data retrieval system available on the FAFSA or submit IRS tax return transcript(s).
-We also require the Verification Worksheet.
+We also require completion of a Verification Worksheet.
+These are mailed to students if needed.
 The Financial Aid Office will compare these documents with the FAFSA you completed.
 You will be notified if changes in verification affect your financial aid award.